kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 The created ReplicaSet will ensure that there are three nginx Pods at all times.

-**Note:** You must specify appropriate selector and pod template labels of a Deployment (in this case, `app = nginx`), i.e. don't overlap with other controllers (including Deployments, ReplicaSets, ReplicationControllers, etc.) Kubernetes won't stop you from doing that, and if you end up with multiple controllers that have overlapping selectors, those controllers will fight with each other and won't behave correctly.
+**Note:** You must specify an appropriate selector and pod template labels in a Deployment (in this case, `app = nginx`), i.e. don't overlap with other controllers (including other Deployments, ReplicaSets, StatefulSets, etc.).
+Kubernetes won't stop you from doing that, and if you end up with multiple controllers that have overlapping selectors, those controllers may fight with each other and won't behave correctly.

+### Pod-template-hash label

+**Note:** This label is not meant to be mutated by users!

+Note the pod-template-hash label in the example output in the pod labels above. pod-template-hash is added by the Deployment controller in every ReplicaSet that a Deployment creates or adopts.
+Its purpose is so that children ReplicaSets of a Deployment will not overlap among them.
+It is computed by hashing the PodTemplate of the ReplicaSet and using the resulting hash as the label value that will be added in the ReplicaSet selector, pod template labels, and in any existing Pods that the ReplicaSet may have.

 ## Updating a Deployment